olanti-p/cata_libintl/README.md

 * Validates MO files before use
 * Cross-platform and lightweight
 * Locale independent
+* Full support for plural forms, aims to be compatible with [Poedit](https://poedit.net/)

 ### Differences from libintl
 * No translation domains